Putting assessment practices to the test

 The pandemic context saw a radical shift in assessment and feedback practices, with sector wide innovation and debate in relation to the legitimacy, rigour and inclusivity of ‘alternative assessment’.
 As we have emerged, our focus has shifted to preserving the best elements of that revolution, embedding the enhanced ‘alternative’ into the mainstream, and developing an assessment strategy that is more inclusive, fair and more valuable for students.

 At Keele, we need sophisticated assessment design to support curriculum delivery for the future, providing students with inspiring and challenging briefs, and allowing students to produce authentic assessment outputs that they can take with them, showcase and be proud of.
-This year’s conference explores multiple dimensions of assessment and feedback design and management to give educators the ideas and inspiration to shape that future.
+This year’s conference explored multiple dimensions of assessment and feedback design and management to give educators the ideas and inspiration to shape that future.

 - Exploring ‘Authenticity’ in assessment practices: disciplinary, workplace and PSRB perspectives